 To make the most of your investment into market research for your company, you need a couple of key components, including a well-defined objective and suitable methodologies.
 You also want to contract with a research company that has ample industry expertise and proven methods of data collection and analysis.

 For those within the building products, home improvement, or lawn and garden segments, this should involve hiring a specialized team that understands the nuances of selling building products through the channel.
 That’s what our team at The Farnsworth Group has to offer.
-Our experts can help you design a customized research project that provides you with the highest quality of data and actionable insights to grow your business, backed by over 30 years of industry specific expertise.
+Leverage our team's 30+ years of industry specific expertise to design your customized research project and gain the highest quality of data, paired with actionable insights to grow your business.